 How to migrate to Version 2.0 of SpringBuilder?

 You can easily switch to an updated and improved version of SpringBuilder with just one step.
 You will notice a yellow bar at the bottom offering to Try v2.
 Once you click on it, you get a popup that includes the main changes of v2.0.
 Click TRY NOW button and wait till the migration is over.
 You will receive an email when the process is over.

 Easily access these Editor Tools via the Left Panel!

-- Preview - Leave the Edit Mode to preview your website in Public Mode for the Desktop, Tablet, and Mobile views.
+- Preview - Leave the Design Mode to preview your website in Public Mode for the Desktop, Tablet, and Mobile views.

 - Dashboard - Make use of the handy apps to manage your website Pages, set up SEO, connect your custom domain, access 3rd party integrations and much more.

 - Blocks - Discover predesigned blocks, with specific elements and layout, created to help you build your website quickly.
 To add a block, drag and drop it to your preferred place.

 - Elements - The elements are customizable widgets that can be added to your page.
 These include: Image, Image Slider, Gallery, Title, Paragraph, Video, Icon, Logo, Button, User Account, and Blank Space.
 To use an element, drag and drop it to where you like.